-Whilst a significant annual cost has been modelled for the Council, and this is not mirrored by the savings profile, this reflects a combination of non-financial benefits (delivery of safer communities strategy objectives such as improved victim satisfaction and reduced fear of crime) and longer term, less tangible financial benefits (based on a reduction in demand for public services - by reducing chaotic lifestyles and and preventing deterioration into crisis.).
+Whilst the significant annual cost to the Council is not mirrored by the savings profile, this reflects a combination of non-financial benefits (delivery of safer communities strategy objectives such as improved victim satisfaction and reduced fear of crime) and longer term, less tangible financial benefits (based on a reduction in demand for public services - by reducing chaotic lifestyles and preventing deterioration into crisis.).
 There is also a need for the council to invest to kick-start these initiatives given the short term budgetary constraints of other partners, detailed in the OBC.